Multiple Income Streams Don’t Create Security — Structure Does

 • energy levels drop

-When done right, they create:
+When structured correctly, they create:

 • financial resilience